awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/template-paper-review.md

 <img src="../../.gitbook/assets/2022spring/29/result.png" alt="drawing" width="900" align="center"/>
 </p>

 PlaNet vs Human:
-Compte against 10 well-traveled human subjects in a game of Geoguessr (www.geoguessr.com). humans and PlaNet played a total of 50 different rounds.
-In total, PlaNet won 28 of the 50 rounds with a median localization error of 1131.7 km, while the median human localization error was 2320.75 km.
+The author test the model against 10 human subject with some pretty good knowledge of overall world geography.
+THe model won 28 of the 50 rounds, and was overall way more accurate, with a median localization error of 1131.7 km compared to 2320.75 km for the humans.

 ## 5. Improvement technics